robottikoodieditori/ohtuprojekti-robottikoodieditori/docs/robot.md

 - Locate `IPv4 Method` and select `Shared to other computers` or a similar option, then apply.
 - Enable connection if not already done.

 Now the connection should be established and configured.
-Testest this with establishing an SSH connection again.
+Test this with establishing an SSH connection again.

 ## Finally